-As updated from time-to-time for billing rates and following actual notice to client.
-This agreement forms the basis of work for our clients.
+The following as updated from time-to-time forms the basis of work for our clients.
 These Guidelines supercede all prior versions.

-As with any type of legal representation, advanced financial structuring or sophisticated business planning, no one can provide guaranties regarding the outcome of any matter.
-We do commit, however, to use reasonable care and put forth a diligent effort on your behalf.
-We also commit to keep you informed as to the status of your representation and to provide you, where possible, with available alternative courses of action within the confines of applicable law when sought by You.
+As with any type of business representation, advanced financial structuring or sophisticated business planning, Capstone cannot and does not guarantee the outcome of any matter or transaction.
+Capstone commits, however, to use reasonable care on Your behalf.
+Capstone also commits to use reasonable care to provide You, where possible or practical, with available alternative courses of action within the confines of applicable law when sought by You.

-For any additional work beyond that described in a fixed fee engagement letter with Capstone that is requested by You, You will receive a regular statement for such attorney's fees and expenses incurred in your representation.
-Other than for fixed fee services, each invoice will be itemized setting forth specific work performed and expenses incurred.
-The Firm bases its billing on hourly rates (customary hourly rates range from $350 - $595 for attorneys with paralegal staff at $140 - $225 per hour).
-Capstone’s rates range from $125 - $275 per hour.
-Although hourly rates are the basis for billings, we review each bill and the actual amount billed may be greater or less than that derived from the hourly rates, such adjustment based upon the novelty and complexity of the issues involved, the skill required to provide proper legal representation, the magnitude of the matter, the results achieved, the time frame required for handling the matter and any other circumstances which have a material and direct impact on the reasonable value of the legal services performed.
-From time-to-time, billing rates are modified to reflect a particular expertise and the changing cost of providing legal services.
-We will provide you, at any time upon your request, a current list of hourly rates.
-Note that all retainers, deposits and payments are deemed fully earned when paid and are for the reservation of the organization's time to do the called for work, in addition to the obligation to do such work.
+For any additional work beyond that described in a fixed fee engagement letter with Capstone that is requested by You, You will receive a statement from Capstone for fees and expenses incurred for Your benefit.
+Other than for fixed fee services, each invoice will be set forth the work performed, and expenses incurred.
+Capstone’s rates for its services range from $125 - $325 per hour.
+From time-to-time, Capstone’s billing rates are modified to reflect a particular expertise and the changing cost of providing services.
+We will provide You at any time upon request, a current list of our hourly rates.
+Note that any retainers, deposits and payments provided are deemed fully earned when paid and are for the reservation of Capstone’s time to do the called for work, in addition to the obligation to do such work.

-Expenses advanced will be billed for items such as photocopy charges, fax charges, delivery fees, filing fees, certified mail charges, travel expenses, court costs, deposition costs, electronic research services, secretarial overtime (when necessary to comply with your time requirements) and other expenses.
-You authorize us to retain and direct such other persons and companies to render services on your behalf as may be necessary and you further agree to reimburse us at the time of our invoice for any expenses thereby incurred.
-Of course, we will confer with you before incurring material expenses on your behalf.
+All reasonable expenses advanced by Capstone will be billed for items such as photocopy charges, delivery fees, filing fees, certified mail charges, travel expenses, electronic research services, overtime (when necessary to comply with Your time requirements) and other expenses.
+You authorize us to retain and direct such other persons and companies to render reasonable and necessary services on Your behalf and You further agree to reimburse us at the time of our invoice for any reasonable expenses thereby incurred.
+We will confer with You before incurring material expenses on Your behalf.

-All invoices due to the Firm or Capstone are due upon receipt.
+All invoices due to Capstone are due upon receipt.
 If an invoice is not paid within twenty (20) days from the invoice date, the amount due shall accrue interest at the rate of 18% per annum from the invoice date until paid (unless that rate exceeds the maximum legal rate, in which case the maximum legal rate of interest shall be charged).
-Should Capstone or the Firm be required to take formal action to recover any amounts owed it under your engagement letter agreement or any invoice, you agree that the Firm will be entitled to recover reasonable attorneys’ fees and costs if counsel is retained to resolve any dispute over non-payment or the terms hereof.
-Although we may provide services to your trusts, corporations, partnerships, and/or other entities, we look as well to the owners of our clients to personally insure payment of all legal fees for work undertaken and each of the owners of our clients agrees to assume personal liability for these sums.
+Should Capstone be required to take formal action to recover any amounts owed it under our engagement letter agreement or any invoice, You agree that Capstone will be entitled to recover reasonable attorneys’ fees and costs if counsel is retained to resolve any dispute over non-payment or the terms hereof.
+Although we may provide services to Your trusts, corporations, partnerships, and/or other entities, we look as well to the owners of our clients to personally insure payment of all fees for work undertaken and each of the owners of our clients agrees to assume personal liability for these sums.

 You understand and acknowledge that You are encouraged to seek and obtain advice and counsel from independent professionals, such as Your own CPA’s and attorneys.
-You also understand and acknowledge there can be no guarantee of successful consummation of any transaction, that each decision must be your own, and that the ultimate responsibility of each decision must necessarily be yours.
-Accordingly, you may incur substantial fees and other expenses in connection with matters we will handle on your behalf, even though you may not achieve your desired result.
-Unless expressly stated otherwise in writing, any U.S. federal tax advice provided by the Firm or its lawyers, is not intended or written to be used, and cannot be used, by any person for the purpose of avoiding any penalties that may be imposed by the Internal Revenue Service.
+You also understand and acknowledge there can be no guarantee of successful consummation of any transaction, that each decision must be Your own, and that the ultimate responsibility of each decision must necessarily be Yours.
+Accordingly, You may incur substantial fees and other expenses in connection with matters we will handle on Your behalf, even though You may not achieve Your desired result.
+No communication from Capstone is intended to be U.S. federal or state tax advice, and is not intended or written to be used, and cannot be used, by any person for the purpose of avoiding any penalties that may be imposed by the Internal Revenue Service.
 Capstone is an administrative services provider and is not a provider of professional services on matters such as legal or tax.
 Nor does or will the parties’ engagement agreement create or establish a fiduciary relationship between (i) Capstone and/or its affiliates (including any counsel retained by Capstone) and (ii) any client of Capstone, including its owners and affiliates, related to or arising out of the Capstone’s or its affiliates’ services (or those of Capstone's law firm or other service providers).
 The parties acknowledge that Capstone as an administrative services provider herein owes no fiduciary duty to You.

 In all cases, the parties shall be deemed to have adopted the Optional Rules of the AAA for Emergency Measures of Protection (regarding injunctive or equitable relief, which requests for relief shall exclusively be submitted to the arbitrator) but have rejected the Supplementary Rules for Class Arbitrations.
 In all events, the parties waive the right to trial by jury in any action or proceeding.
 This arbitration provision shall be effective notwithstanding any actions that may later take place.
 The parties agree that the issue of arbitrability shall likewise be decided by the arbitrator, and not by any other person, but that a court of appropriate jurisdiction shall be empowered to decide the arbitrator’s initial jurisdiction (that is, the proper appointment of the arbitrator consistent with the terms of this agreement).
 That is, the question of whether a dispute itself is arbitrable shall be decided solely by the arbitrator and not, for example, by any court.
 The parties agree that a court shall be empowered to decide whether the arbitrator was selected in accordance with the terms of this agreement as a condition of the arbitrator's jurisdiction.
 The parties agree that the arbitrator has exclusive authority to resolve all disputes and challenges to the formation and enforceability of this arbitration agreement, and decide all disputes or challenges to the enforceability of the parties’ agreements as a whole, but shall not have the power or arbitral jurisdiction to alter the parties' agreements in any way, including, by way of example, the condition of the arbitrator's jurisdiction or ability to serve.
-The parties agree that their intent is to divest the courts of all powers in disputes involving the parties, except to compel arbitration, and to confirm, vacate or enforce award and to rule on issues of an arbitrator being qualified, recognized, impartial, or neutrality or to otherwise enforce the terms of this arbitration agreement including as to the arbitrator's jurisdiction.
-Except as provided herein, the courts shall have no jurisdiction over legal or equitable (including injunctive) matters.
-The arbitration decision shall be final and binding in all respects.
+The parties agree that their intent is to divest the courts of all powers in disputes involving the parties, except to compel arbitration, and to confirm, vacate, modify or enforce a final award and to rule on issues of an arbitrator being qualified, recognized, impartial, or neutrality and to otherwise enforce the terms of this arbitration agreement including as to the arbitrator's jurisdiction.
+Except as provided herein, the courts shall have no jurisdiction over legal or equitable (including injunctive) matters and the arbitration decision shall be final and binding in all respects.
 Any person may have a U.S. District Court or another court of competent jurisdiction (i) enter the findings of the arbitrator for all purposes, including for the confirmation and enforcement of the award, or (ii) to consider the modification or vacation of any award.